1 Yahoo's Mayer gives phone passcodes a pass ~ "TAKE NO AS A QUESTION "

 Yahoo's Mayer gives phone passcodes a pass

-protect her smartphone, which goes to show you how hard it is to get
+Yahoo CEO Marissa Mayer confesses that she doesn't use a passcode to protect her smartphone, which goes to show you how hard it is to get people to take reasonable precautions.
+But it's also an improper risk for a major corporate leader.

 "I don't have a passcode on my phone," she told Michael Arrington of TechCrunch during their on-stage interview on Wednesday in San Francisco.